kunalkhanx/habit-tracker-api/TASKS.md

 # Tasks
 - Create README.md file
+- Verify useid on token from db in auth

+# Completed
 - Find & fix minor bug and optimizations

-# Completed
 - Apply CORS rules
 - Add notes for habit entries
 - Move profile route from auth to profile